 Explain the process of Starting the computer.
-Tell participants them that they need to click the
+Tell them that they need to click the butto on their laptops in order to start the computer.

-Alternatively for a desktop computer, they need to click the the computer.
+Alternatively for a desktop computer, they need to click the \checkmark button on the CPU to start the computer.